hans-thomas/alicia/README.md

 # Alicia

-is a video and picture uploader that has belows features:
+it is an uploader that has below features:

 - easy-to-use
 - customizable